rhysperry111/homeassistant2influxdb/README.md

 InfluxDB.
 Afterwards you should setup the InfluxDB integration to directly store data to InfluxDB (and only keep a couple of days to few weeks at most in the traditional database for the logbook and history components).

+This version contains adaptations on the original.
+By setting the `table` argument to `both`, statistics will be used to build out historical data for entities.

 References:
 - https://www.home-assistant.io/integrations/recorder/